HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 ### Learn from others
 - Be a _**conscious** consumer_ of your inspiring creators. _**Learn**_ their system.
 Join their email lists, read their blogs, watch their viral content, study their product landing pages, and *buy their courses* to get new ideas for your own.
 Make your product a remix of theirs.
 - Always have this question in your mind: "What's so good about this?
 How can it be better?"

+## Idea validation
+- This is how you see if your product is gonna make millions:
+> Find _**three**_ customers in **_forty-eight_** hours who will give you **_money_** for your idea.
+- To do that:
+### Direct preselling
+- Make real contact with real people, tell them what I’m selling, ask for money, and see how they react.
+- Validation is a conversation.
+Not a sales pitch, but a chat to learn about the customer, see *how* you can help them and if they’ll actually pay you.
+- Use what or how questions to encourage a more open dialogue versus why or yes/no questions, which can limit your learning.
+### Marketplace
+- Use tools like Facebook Marketplace (or whatever pop social media platform in your area)
+- Don’t overthink the design, the name, the language, the ads, or any of that.
+Just focus on good [[#Copywriting]] and see if you can get people to buy your product.

 ## Product category
 - Sell what's already selling.
 If someone isn’t selling it, you probably won’t succeed with your first product.
 > Again, to sell a product, you must [[Writing#Learn from others |know how]] a product is sold.